SEO and SEM:

 So, a significant difference between SEO and SEM is brilliant work vs. money (not that search engine optimization can be done without money or search engine marketing does not require intelligence and hard work).

 I know a lot of posts discussed this topic, but none of them mentioned this point.
 I see this point does not matter much, but it is still a point of difference.

 Where do you expect to run into SEO, and where do you have chances to meet SEM?
 This question does not matter to some but is essential in specific scenarios.

 For example, a learner of both would not like to waste time and immediately want to know the places and tools used in both types of techniques.

 In the case of SEM, a place is an ad tool of a search engine.
-For example, when you have to test a PPC Google ad, you go to AdWords, which is a tool for Google ads.
+For example, when you have to test a PPC Google ad, you go to AdWords, a tool for Google ads.

 This is it.

 These are the essential points about SEM and SEO that a researcher and blogger could find out.
 You ferret around the internet and enlighten me if you find other different aspects.